miggilcas/grvc_bt_ros/README.md

 ## Overview

-This package provides a custom RViz panel for managing the Workswell Wiris Pro camera in the context of SIMAR project.
-The panel allows users to make a simple use of the camera features, such as start/stop recording video, capture images, enable the ethernet video Stream, Zoom Adjustement, etc; using as a driver package in ROS as a backend.
+This package provides a wrapper for ROS and UAVs.

 ## Support ROS version
 - melodic